 First, it is always cheaper to source skills internally.
 The more junior the position, the lower the recruiting costs, so hiring from more junior positions within the company automatically lowers the overall recruiting costs for the position, even after accounting for the replacement of the junior position.

 Second, it is usually simpler and quicker to bring an internal hire up to speed – as the newbie already knows everything there is to know about the company.
 There are no precise statistics on the subject, but the idea that homegrown executives on average perform better than external hires is firmly shared by most managers.
+HR software development provides efficient solutions for managing and tracking employee training programs, enabling companies to streamline the process and maximize the value of their training investments.

 Finally, promoting internal mobility through training leads to a more engaged and loyal workforce.
 While new blood remains necessary, ideally it should not represent the majority of the staff.